bevyengine/rfcs/rfcs/xx-topics.md

 # Feature Name: Topics

-:warning: This proposal depends on [one-shot systems](https://github.com/bevyengine/bevy/pull/4090), which is not yet a merged feature.
+:warning: This proposal depends on [one-shot systems](https://github.com/bevyengine/bevy/pull/4090), which is not yet a merged feature, and possibly [trait queries](https://github.com/bevyengine/rfcs/pull/39) which is not yet a merged RFC.

 ## Summary